 The airbag supplemental restraint system (SRS) is designed to work in conjunction with the safety belts to help protect the driver and front outboard passenger from certain upper body injuries.
 The term "supplemental restraint" means the airbags are intended as a supplement to the safety belts.
-Airbags offer the most protection when used with safety belts for crash conditions for which airbags are designed to deploy.
-Airbags do not offer any protection in crashes for which they do not deploy.
+Airbags alone cannot protect as well as airbags plus safety belts in impacts for which the airbags are designed to deploy, and airbags do not offer any protection in crashes for which they do not deploy.